 We celebrate those names here and we advocate for racial justice for every person behind every name.
 The link between a name and racial justice is clear: Every person has a name.
 Many people share the same name.
 When people share a name, they find common ground.
 When people find common ground, they see the humanity in the other.
-When they see the humanity in the other, they want only the best for that person.
 Sharing names and the stories of names helps people find common ground, humanity, and the quest for justice.

 The Black Names Project website is now populated with names that appeared in the 1998 book, The Complete Guide to African-American Baby Names.
 Many names came from people who completed a questionnaire.
 Some names came from organizations and institutions that responded to a request for names.
 Some names came from the pages of history.
 Although the author thoroughly researched the names and their meaning and origins, the author also honored all names and the meanings and stories that came with those names.
 Those meanings and stories may not always agree with the academic study of names (anthroponomastics).

-Followers of African descent who become Advocates for Racial Justice are invited to submit their first and middle names to the website.
+People of African descent are invited to submit their first and middle names to the website by completing the African-American Names Questionnaire (accessible through the Action button).
 The author will research the meaning and origin of each name before adding it to the website.